ectormgl/face_detection/README.md

 # Welcome to this repository! 👋

-**This is a simple application that detects your face using the [Haarcascade Frontal face](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) from OpenCV library**
+**This is a very simplistic application that detects your face using the [Haarcascade Frontal face](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) from OpenCV library**

 ## What is Haarcascade?